-Audit Fees: Audit Fees consist of fees billed for professional services performed by Mazars USA LLP for the audit of our annual financial statements, the review of interim consolidated financial statements, and related services.
+Audit Fees: Audit Fees consist of fees and out-of-pocket expenses billed for professional services performed by Mazars USA LLP for the audit of our annual financial statements, the review of interim consolidated financial statements, and related services.

-Audit-Related Fees: Audit Related Fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
-The 2020 and 2019 amounts include work performed by Mazars USA LLP in connection with the NI Holdings, Inc. Employee Stock Ownership Plan.
+Audit-Related Fees: Audit Related Fees may consist of fees and out-of-pocket expenses billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
+The 2021 and 2020 amounts include work performed by Mazars USA LLP in connection with the audit of the NI Holdings, Inc. Employee Stock Ownership Plan.